industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ### Option 1: SIMATIC S7+ Connector Mapping
 1. Go to **Define Data -> Organize**

-2. Select **OPC UA** and the namespace for the model in the respective dropdown menus on the right side of the window.
+2. Select **OPC UA** and the namespace for the model in the respective dropdown menus on the left side of the window.

-3. On the left side you should see the **Data Sources**.
+![IIH_s7mapping](graphics/iih_s7_mapping.png)

+3. Click **Click to set** to open the **Data Sources** Menu.
 Select **SIMATIC S7+ Connector** from the dropdown menu.
-![IIH_s7mapping](graphics/iih_s7_mapping.png)

-4. Drag and drop tags from the left window into the OPC UA model.
+4. Drag and drop tags from the right window into the OPC UA model.
 ![IIH_s7mapping_deploy](graphics/iih_s7_mapping_datasource.png)

 1. **Deploy** the changes.